- University of Wisconsin-Eau Claire

 Our physics graduates participate in life-changing endeavors such as developing methods and tools that diagnose and cure disease, managing traffic flow in large cities, predicting geological phenomena such as earthquakes, creating new materials, and developing cleaner fuels for automobiles.

+Courses that provide a strong foundation for success and faculty who help students thrive lead to successful jobs or placement into graduate programs for students when they graduate.
 UW-Eau Claire graduates more physics majors than most other four-year colleges in the country, according to a recent American Institute of Physics study.
-Physics majors are well prepared for graduate studies in the area of physics, surface science, astronomy, materials science, medical physics, medicine, teaching, engineering, architecture, and law.
+Physics majors are well-prepared for graduate studies in the area of physics, surface science, astronomy, materials science, medical physics, medicine, teaching, engineering, architecture, and law.
 They are also prepared for careers with computer companies, planetariums, government laboratories, the military, technology and materials companies, and the Peace Corps.

 The large Physics department at UW-Eau Claire offers a wide variety of possible research areas for students.
 This unique opportunity to work one-on-one with faculty in physics research spans the discipline.
 Some examples include atomic or acoustical physics, materials science, near-IR spectroscopy of planetary nebulae, X-ray spectroscopy of hot stars, computational science research and planetary science.
 Some students are currently using the Chandra X-ray telescope orbiting the Earth, some are developing new semiconductor technology and some are working with local companies to improve products.

 As a student you have access to the Materials Science Center.
-No other similar campus in the upper Midwest has equipment and technology such as atomic force microscope, a scanning tunneling electron microscope and an x-ray diffractometer, to name a few, concentrated in one center.
+No other similar campus in the upper Midwest has equipment and technology such as an atomic force microscope, a scanning tunneling electron microscope and an x-ray diffractometer, to name a few, concentrated in one center.
 Unlike other universities, UW-Eau Claire also provides the opportunity for interdisciplinary collaborative projects with faculty.
 In addition, students have access to a 24-inch reflecting telescope at Hobbs Observatory, a rare piece of instrumentation for students to access.
+Students also have the opportunity to participate in summer research experiences at prestigious sites throughout the country.

 UW-Eau Claire has a strong Pre-Engineering program where students usually spend two years at UW-Eau Claire before transferring to an engineering school to complete their degree.
 We also offer a dual degree program, which allows students to earn two bachelor’s degrees in approximately five years — a physics degree from UW-Eau Claire and an engineering degree from UW-Madison, UW-Milwaukee or the University of Minnesota.